 - Intranasal corticosteroids are used for the management of allergic rhinitis, some forms of nonallergic rhinitis and nasal polyps.
 They are generally well tolerated and are associated with limited drug interactions due to their localized administration and limited systemic absorption.
 Like other corticosteroids, intranasal corticosteroids carry warnings regarding use in patients with active infection and the development of signs of adrenal insufficiency, particularly with the administration of higher-than-recommended doses (Wallace et al, 2008). - Intranasal corticosteroids are considered first-line agents for the treatment of allergic rhinitis, especially for patients with moderate to severe symptoms.
-Consensus guidelines do not recommend the use of one intranasal corticosteroid product over another (Brozek et al, 2010; Seidman et al, 2015; Snellman et al, 2013; Wallace et al, 2008). - All available intranasal corticosteroids have demonstrated safety and efficacy for their respective indications.
+Consensus guidelines do not recommend the use of one intranasal corticosteroid product over another (Bousquet et al, 2016; Brozek et al, 2017; Dykewicz et al, 2017; Seidman et al, 2015; Wallace et al, 2008). - All available intranasal corticosteroids have demonstrated safety and efficacy for their respective indications.
 These agents have been shown to be effective in reducing rhinitis-related nasal symptoms such as congestion, rhinorrhea, sneezing, nasal itch, and postnasal drip.
 The differences in tolerability and sensory perceptions noted in clinical trials were minor and did not translate into differences in outcomes.
-The results of multiple head-to-head trials have generally failed to demonstrate clinically significant differences between products (Aasand et al, 1982; Al-Mohaimeid, 1993; Andersson et al, 1995; Bachert et al, 2004; Bachert et al; 2002; Berger et al, 2003; Day et al, 1998; Drouin et al. 1996; Graft et al, 1996; Gross et al, 2002; Haye et al, 1993; Hebert et al, 1996; LaForce et al, 1994; Langrick, 1984; Lumry et al, 2003; Mak et al, 2013; Mandl et al, 1997; McAllen et al, 1980; McArthur, 1994; Meltzer et al, 2005; Meltzer et al, 2010; Naclerio et al, 2003; Ratner et al, 1992; Sahay et al, 1980; Shah et al, 2003; Sipila et al, 1983; Small et al, 1997; Stern et al, 1997; Stokes et al, 2004; Svendsen et al, 1989; Van As et al, 1993; Vanzieleghem et al, 1987; Varshney et al, 2012; Welsh et al, 1987; Winder et al, 1993). - Two nasal aerosol formulations, beclomethasone (QNASL) and ciclesonide (ZETONNA), have been approved by the FDA for the relief of symptoms associated with PAR and SAR.
+The results of multiple head-to-head trials have generally failed to demonstrate clinically significant differences between products (Aasand et al, 1982; Al-Mohaimeid, 1993; Andersson et al, 1995; Bachert et al, 2004; Bachert et al; 2002; Berger et al, 2003; Day et al, 1998; Drouin et al. 1996; Graft et al, 1996; Gross et al, 2002; Haye et al, 1993; Hebert et al, 1996; LaForce et al, 1994; Langrick, 1984; Lumry et al, 2003; Mak et al, 2013; Mandl et al, 1997; McAllen et al, 1980; McArthur, 1994; Meltzer et al, 2005; Meltzer et al, 2008; Meltzer et al, 2010; Naclerio et al, 2003; Ratner et al, 1992; Sahay et al, 1980; Shah et al, 2003; Sipila et al, 1983; Small et al, 1997; Stern et al, 1997; Stokes et al, 2004; Svendsen et al, 1989; Van As et al, 1993; Vanzieleghem et al, 1987; Varshney et al, 2012; Welsh et al, 1987; Winder et al, 1993). - Two nasal aerosol formulations, beclomethasone (Qnasl) and ciclesonide (Zetonna), have been approved by the FDA for the relief of symptoms associated with PAR and SAR.
 The other intranasal corticosteroid products are formulated as aqueous suspensions, which may be bothersome to patients due to the potential of the suspension to drip down or out of the nose following administration.